 Chronic high blood pressure commonly leads to heart disease.
 A study conducted by the National Institutes of Health linked dairy product consumption with reduced blood pressure.
 It is believed that ACE-inhibitors found in dairy products are conducive to healthy blood pressure.

 Lactokinins are the ACE-inhibitors found in whey protein.
 When whey protein is consumed on a daily basis, blood pressure tends to reduce in people who experience high blood pressure.
-Results are found to be more dramatic in overweight individuals.

 5. Whey Protein Moderates Blood Sugar Levels